2050 Net Zero Strategy - Lam Research

 Annual net zero objectives integrated into corporate accountability systems and review

-TCFD Category: Reporting Aligned Practices at LAM: Consistent climate-related metrics reported to CDP and in our annual ESG Report
+TCFD Category: Reporting Aligned Practices at LAM: Consistent climate-related metrics reported to CDP and in our annual Global Impact Report

 Each year Lam reports environmental performance to CDP.
-In 2023 we received a B score from CDP on its Climate Change and Water Security surveys.
+In 2025, we received an A- for Climate Change and a B for Water Security.

-Statements made on our Company webpage that are not of historical fact are forward-looking statements and are subject to the safe harbor provisions created by the Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements relate to, but are not limited to: our goal to be net zero by 2050, our ESG strategy and related goals, our renewable electricity goals, our continued commitment to business integrity, the strength and effectiveness of our ethics and compliance framework, our environmental footprint, sustainability in our industry, our social impacts, our inclusion and diversity initiatives, and the sustainability of our products and operations.
-Some factors that may affect these forward-looking statements include: trade regulations, export controls, trade disputes, and other geopolitical tensions may inhibit our ability to sell our products; business, political and/or regulatory conditions in the consumer electronics industry, the semiconductor industry and the overall economy may deteriorate or change; the actions of our customers and competitors may be inconsistent with our expectations; supply chain cost increases and other inflationary pressures have impacted and may continue to impact our profitability; supply chain disruptions or manufacturing capacity constraints may limit our ability to manufacture and sell our products; and natural and human-caused disasters, disease outbreaks, war, terrorism, political or governmental unrest or instability, or other events beyond our control may impact our operations and revenue in affected areas; as well as the other risks and uncertainties that are described in the documents filed or furnished by us with the Securities and Exchange Commission, including specifically the Risk Factors described in our most recent annual report on Form 10-K and our quarterly report on Form 10-Q. These uncertainties and changes could materially affect the forward-looking statements and cause actual results to vary from expectations in a material way.
-The Company undertakes no obligation to update any forward-looking statements.
+Statements made on our website that are not of historical fact are forward-looking statements and are subject to the safe harbor provisions created by the Private Securities Litigation Reform Act of 1995.
+Such forward-looking statements include, but are not limited to, statements that relate to: industry and market growth and demand expectations; demand for our products; our plans and expectations for growth; technology and product innovation; sustainability and ESG strategy and goals; ESG integration into our business; net zero, emissions reduction, and climate action goals; climate risks and opportunities; energy efficiency, renewable energy, and resource conservation initiatives, targets and goals; product lifecycle impacts and customer environmental performance; virtual technologies and environmental impact reduction; PFAS and other product regulatory and compliance risks; research and development investments; product safety and quality; operational efficiency and resilience; water stewardship, waste management, chemicals management, and biodiversity actions; workforce, safety, talent development, and employee experience; supply chain sustainability, due diligence, and supplier climate engagement; supplier and logistics optimization; community impact and charitable initiatives; ethics, compliance, corporate governance, and data integrity; information security, data privacy, and intellectual property protection; human rights and responsible labor practices; and legal, regulatory, and tax compliance.
+Such statements are based on current expectations and are subject to risks, uncertainties, and changes in condition, significance, value, and effect.
+Some factors that may affect these forward-looking statements include: business, economic, political and/or regulatory conditions in the consumer electronics industry, the semiconductor industry and the overall economy may deteriorate or change; the actions of our customers and competitors may be inconsistent with our expectations; trade regulations, export controls, tariffs, trade disputes, and other geopolitical tensions may inhibit our ability to sell our products; supply chain cost increases, tariffs, export controls and other inflationary pressures have impacted and may continue to impact our profitability; supply chain disruptions, export controls or manufacturing capacity constraints may limit our ability to manufacture and sell our products; and natural and human-caused disasters, disease outbreaks, war, terrorism, political or governmental unrest or instability, or other events beyond our control may impact our operations and revenue in affected areas; as well as the other risks and uncertainties that are described in the documents filed or furnished by us with the Securities and Exchange Commission, including specifically the Risk Factors described in our most recent annual report on Form 10-K or subsequent quarterly report on Form 10-Q. Such risks, uncertainties, and changes in condition, significance, value, and effect could cause our actual results to differ materially from those expressed on our website and in ways that are not readily foreseeable.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of June 16, 2026 and are based on information reasonably known to us as of that date.
+We do not undertake any obligation to update any forward-looking statements, or to release the results of any revisions to these forward-looking statements, to reflect the impact of anticipated or unanticipated events or circumstances that occur after such date.

 circle-arrow2circle-arrow2facebookgooglehandshake2health2linkedinmenupdfplant2searchtwitteryoutube